GUIDES & RESOURCES

 How does the LHC loading work?

-Generally speaking, Australians who don’t apply for and maintain private hospital cover before the 1st July following their 31st birthday face paying an annual 2% financial loading on top of their hospital cover premiums for every year they didn’t have private Health Insurance following that date (to a maximum of 10 years)2.
+Generally speaking, Australians who don’t apply for and maintain private hospital cover before the 1st July following their 31st birthday face paying an annual 2% financial loading on top of their hospital cover premiums for every year they didn’t have private health insurance following that date (to a maximum of 10 years).

-The maximum loading amount that can be applied to private Hospital Cover is 70%, but thankfully, you’re only required to pay LHC loading up to a maximum of 10 years3.
+The maximum loading amount that can be applied to private hospital cover is 70%, but thankfully, you’re only required to pay LHC loading up to a maximum of 10 years.

 After that point, your premiums will simply be the price set by your insurer, without the additional loading.
 However, that’s only if you have maintained your hospital cover continuously for 10 years.